 32 CVs have been detected by the INTEGRAL IBIS gamma-ray telescope so far (more than expected, almost 10 percent of the INTEGRAL detections).
 22 CVs were seen by IBIS and identifed by IBIS team (Barlow et al. 2006, Bird et al. 2007) and by our team (Galis 2008), based on the correlation of the IBIS data and the Downes CV catalogue (Downes et al. 2001).
-Four sources are CV candidates revealed by optical spectroscopy of IGR sources (Masetti et al. 2006).
+Four sources are CV candidates revealed by optical spectroscopy of IGR sources (Masetti et al. 2006) i.e. new CVs, not in the Downes catalogue.
 They are mainly magnetic systems: 22 are confirmed or probable IPs, 4 probable magnetic CVs, 3 polars, 2 dwarf novae, 1 unknown.
+The vast majority have an orbital period $P{orb} > 3$ hr, i.e. above the period gap (only one has $P{orb} < 3$ hr), 5 objects are long-period systems with $P{\rm orb} > 7$ hr.
+No significant modulation has been found so far in the 20-30 keV light curves.

 At least in some cases, the hard X-ray fluxes of CVs seen by INTEGRAL exhibit time variations, very probably related to activity/inactivity states of the objects.
 The spectra of CVs observed by IBIS are similar in most cases.
-Powerlaw or thermal bremsstrahlung model compare well with the previous high-energy spectral fits (de Martino et al. 2004, Suleimanov et al. 2005, Barlow et al. 2006).
-The group of IPs represents only ~2 percent of the catalogued CVs, but dominates the group of CVs detected by IBIS.
+Powerlaw or thermal bremsstrahlung model compare well with the previous highenergy spectral fits (de Martino et al. 2004, Suleimanov et al. 2005, Barlow et al. 2006).
+The group of IPs represents only $\sim 2$ percent of the catalogued CVs, but dominates the group of CVs detected by IBIS.
 More such detections and new identifications can be hence expected, as confirmed by our search for IPs in the IBIS data which provided 6 new detections (Galis et al. 2008).
 Many CVs covered by Core Program (CP) remain unobservable by IBIS because of short exposure time, but new ones have been discovered.
 IBIS tends to detect IPs and asynchronous polars: in hard Xrays, these objects seem to be more luminous (up to the factor of 10) than synchronous polars.
 Detection of CVs by IBIS typically requires 150-250 ksec of exposure time or more, but some of them remained invisible even after 500 ksec.
 This can be related to the activity state of the sources - the hard X-ray activity is variable.
-There is an indication for a hard X-ray flare in a CV system, namely V1223 Sgr, seen by IBIS (a flare lasting for ~3.5 hr during revolution 61 (MJD 52743), with the peak flux $\sim 3$ times of average (Barlow et al. 2006)).
+There is an indication for a hard Xray flare in a CV system, namely V1223 Sgr, seen by IBIS (a flare lasting for ~3.5 hr during revolution 61 (MJD 52743), with the peak flux $\sim$ 3 times of average (Barlow et al. 2006)).
 These flares were seen in the optical already in the past by a ground-based instrument (duration of several hours) (van Amerongen & van Paradijs 1989).
+This confirms the importance of the OMC-like instrument (preferably with the same FOV as gamma-ray telescope) onboard gamma-ray satellites: even with the V limiting mag 15, it can provide valuable optical simultaneous data to the gamma-ray observations.
 Similar flares are known also for another IPs in the optical, but not in hard X-rays.
 An example is TV Col (Hudec et al. 2005), where 12 optical flares have been observed so far, five of them on archival plates from the Bamberg Observatory.
 TV Col is an IP and the optical counterpart of the X-ray source 2A0526-328 (Cooke et al. 1978).
 This is the first CV discovered through its X-ray emission, newly confirmed as INTEGRAL source.
 The physics behind the outbursts in IPs is either the disk instability or an increase in the mass transfer from the secondary.